 Waiting period to get a record seal

 |Dismissal (no conviction)||Right away7|

 The record seal process itself takes several weeks or months.
-But it is highly recommended.
-Employers are far more likely to hire people without larceny cases on their background checks.
+Employers are far more likely to hire you if you have no larceny cases on your background checks.

 6. Is shoplifting like burglary?